FivesquareSoftware/Cumulus/README.markdown

 #### Seeking An OS For Long Walks On The Beach

-Cumulus was implemented with automatic reference counting (ARC) and uses weak references, as well as new NSURLConnection APIs, so it requires iOS 5 and/or Mac OS 10.7.
+Cumulus was implemented with automatic reference counting (ARC).
+It requires iOS 6 or greater and/or Mac OS 10.8 or greater.

 ## Including in Your Project

+#### Podspec

 #### Building